The Southern Appalachian Botanical Society presents five awards annually at its April meeting.

 Earl Core Student Research Award

 Dr. Earl Core was a major force in the founding of the Southern Appalachian Botanical Club in 1935.
 The annual Core Student Research Award was established by the Society in 1996 to provide financial assistance in support of student research projects in plant taxonomy, systematics, and ecology.
 The application deadline is in early February each year and the award amount may be up to $500.

 Student Presentation Awards

-The newest of the SABS awards was started at the annual meeting in April 2011.
+These society awards were started at the annual meeting in April 2011.
 Each year we will present two awards as follows:

 - SABS Outstanding Student Poster Award